 - Directing wedding guests to their proper positions if they’re involved in wedding photos

-The general idea for an usher is to be a kind of background assistant for you at your wedding day; they’ll take care of all the small jobs like making sure everything is set up properly and guests are seated and taken care of so that you don’t need to add any additional stress on your wedding day.
+The general idea is to be a kind of background assistant for you on your wedding day.
+They’ll take care of all the small jobs like making sure everything is set up correctly, and guests are seated and taken care of so that you don’t need to add any additional stress on your wedding day.

 Who should I choose to be an usher at my wedding?

-While ushers are essentially a smaller role at a wedding ceremony, it’s still important to pick the right people to take up this role for you.
-It’s important that you pick someone who is both mature and responsible because they’ll need to interact with all of your other guests.
-Your ushers will need to wear something neat and formal, probably a suit, to fit in on your wedding day, so make sure your usher has one in advance!
+While ushers are essentially a minor role at a wedding ceremony, it’s still important to pick the right people to take up this role for you.
+You must choose someone who is both mature and responsible because they’ll need to interact with all of your other guests.
+Your ushers will need to wear something neat and formal, probably a suit, to fit in on your wedding day, so make sure your user has one in advance!

-One extra thing to keep in mind is that all families have issues, it’s natural, but to avoid having anything awkward happen at your wedding, let your ushers know if certain people should be seated with a bit of space between them.
-Also, if you plan on having a rather formal wedding, it might be a good idea to teach your ushers how to show people to their seats in a manner that reflects that, such as offering your guests their right arm (held out stiffly and bent at the elbow) in order to keep that formal vibe upheld.
+One extra thing to keep in mind is that all families have issues.
+It’s natural, but to avoid having anything awkward happen at your wedding, let your ushers know if certain people should be seated with a bit of space between them.
+Also, plan on having a rather formal wedding.
+It might be a good idea to teach your ushers how to show people to their seats in a manner that reflects that, such as offering your guests their right arm (held out stiffly and bent at the elbow) to keep that formal vibe upheld.

 Do ushers work at the wedding reception too?